techBoolo/fullstack2022app/README.md

 shows a random anecdote from the field of software engineering, and allow users to vote from the list of anecdotes the most voted anecdote will be shown as well

+## Exercise 2.6 - 2.10

+Phonebook

+a simple phonebook